 An application for the acceptance of an Ex testing laboratory as an ExTL for assessment and testing according to one or more standards accepted for use in the IECEx Certified Equipment Scheme shall be made by the candidate assessment and testing laboratory, via a Member Body of the IECEx System.

-The application shall be submitted to the Secretary of the ExMC and shall be accompanied by a declaration as detailed in Annex B.
+The application shall be submitted to the ExMC Secretary using IECEx Form F-009 and shall be accompanied by a declaration as detailed in Annex B.

 Assessment

 The candidate testing laboratory shall be assessed to determine that the conditions according to 11.2.1 are fulfilled.
-Assessors approved by the ExMC shall carry out the assessment.
-The assessment team shall be led by a Lead Assessor appointed by the ExMC and shall include one member from an ExCB and one member from an ExTL.
+Assessors approved by the ExAG shall carry out the assessment.
+The assessment team shall be led by a Lead Assessor approved by the ExAG and shall include one member from an ExCB and one member from an ExTL.

 Assessors with prior experience working in an ExCB or ExTL and whose knowledge of standards and certification matters is current may be used.